 Position Summary.

-All volunteers appointed by NFPD are placed on probation.
+All volunteers appointed by NFPD are placed on probation after completion of recruit orientation.
 The probationary period is considered a time when you learn the duties you will be required to perform and obtain a realistic picture of what will be expected of you as a volunteer.

 Probation Period.

-The probationary period is twelve months from the date of appointment.
-As you approach the 12-month anniversary, you must petition your assigned platoon Captain to be removed from probation and granted Active Volunteer status.
+The probationary period is different for all volunteers but should not exceed two (2) years.
+Volunteers must notify their assigned Captain once they have fulfilled all requirements to be removed from probation.
 Satisfaction of Probation.

-The officer core will consider your request to be removed from probation at the earliest date practicable.
+The Captain will verify that you have completed the following:

+Completion of Rookie Book (ideally, this should be completed within one (1) year)

+Obtained certification for:

+Exterior firefighting or FFI

+EMR or EMT

+Wildland S130/190

+Maintaining minimum requirements for call response, training and shifts according to department SOP’s.

+Pass an arduous pack test

 If you have not satisfactorily completed your probation at the end of the probationary period, you may be dismissed from NFPD.
-If there are extenuating circumstances, you may petition the Personnel Division Committee for an extension to the probationary period.
+If there are extenuating circumstances, you may petition the Fire Chief for an extension to the probationary period.
 For example, if you took an authorized leave of absence during the probationary period, you will be granted an extension of the probationary period equal to the duration of the leave.

 Limitations of Probationary Volunteers.